serraict/serraict.github.io/_posts/learn/2017-01-20-colocation-for-agile-teams.md

 {% include JB/setup %}

 Co-locating your agile team is common advice given by agile coaches.
-I strongly subscribe to the benefits of co-locations and think we should do it whenever possible.
+I strongly subscribe to the benefits of co-location and think we should do it whenever possible.

 Strong collaboration and alignment between team members